 I have an Advanced Certificate in Counselling Skills and Theory, and a BA Hons Degree in Integrative Counselling.
 I have been awarded Accredited Member Status with the BACP.

-In order to support my work with couples, I have attended further training at COSRT (College of Sexual and Relationship Therapy) and have attended additional brief training at the Tavistock Institute for Couples Therapy.
+In order to support my work with couples, I have obtained a certificate in couples work from COSRT (College of Sexual and Relationship Therapy) and have also attended additional brief CPD training at the Tavistock Institute for Couples Therapy.

 I provide additional support for clients who work the twelve steps of addicts anonymous groups and for other family members of both recovering addicts and those who have not yet found recovery.
 The concept of 'Prodepencence' really interests me, in contrast to the sometimes critical and blaming tag of 'Codepencence'.

 - Binge-eating disorder

 - Body dysmorphic disorder